 You must bear in mind certain things when you are writing a cancelled cheque.
 These include:

 The cheque leaf should be fresh.

-The cheque leaf should be part of the cheque book issued by your bank and not any random one borrowed from others.
+The cheque leaf should be part of the cheque book issued by your bank.

 It needs to contain information like IFSC and MICR code, name and bank address/branch.

 It also needs to have your name printed on it and your account number printed.

 No extra information like the amount, signature or account payee details, etc., should be handwritten.

 While drawing parallel lines across, make sure not to cover or block out any information on the cheque.
 The IFSC/ MICR codes, bank address, your printed name and account number are essential details that must be clearly visible.